Apakhov/bioinf-lab2/README.md

     print time of processing in log
 -threads int
-    amount of threads for computing, for optimal speed use available amount of cpu (default 8) with -mem-opt defaults to 1
+    amount of threads for computing, for optimal speed use available amount of cpu (default 8) with -mem-opt if more than 1, treated as 2 -mem-opt
--mem-opt
     run with memory usage optimized algorithm. it is slower but uses far less memory
 ```